last updated December 31, 2015

 of all caps

-Mac has a capital M because it's a proper noun; the
+Mac has a capital M because it's a proper noun (it's short for "Macintosh"); the

 capital W would also be acceptable since it's a shortened